9447-team-4/Soteria-DevSecOps-Pipeline/README.md

-# OWASP-ZAP with Drone pipeline
+# Soteria DevSecOps pipeline with Drone CI and Argo CD

 ## Walk through of the infrastructure
 The steps you should follow would be, read the `README.md` in the following order: